These are integral to myocardial function.

 As membrane voltage hits the threshold of -50, the M gates open in a sliding helix action, and sodium can flow into the cell, dragging the cell towards the sodium Nernst potential (+70mV).
 This is the open state.

 After one to two ms, the H gate closes.
 This is the inactivated state.
-It lasts around 140ms, before the M gates once again close and the H gate opens, returning the cell to the resting state.
+It lasts around 140ms, before the M gates once again close; repolarization then opens the H gate, returning the cell to the resting state.

 These states correspond to the refractory periods of the cell: